Chapter 1 : Oddities

 Discalaimer: I do not own HP or the wonderful world these characters live in.
 All that credit goes to the lovely JK Rowling and her incredible mind.
 We should all thank her for being here at this moment.
 S2

 "Rosie, would you knock it off?"
-Hugo said, shuffling into the kitchen and slumping down in the chair next to me, yawning.
+Hugo said, shuffling into the kitchen and slumping down in the chair next to her, yawning.

 “Oi!
 Piss off!” he yelled, suddenly more awake.

 “Kids, quiet down.
 Hugo, be nice to your sister.
 And Rose, he only calls you that to get a rise out of you.
 You’re merely feeding into it.”
-Mum said, one hand on her hip as she turned away from the stove for a moment, one eyebrow raised.
+Hermione said, one hand on her hip as she turned away from the stove for a moment, eyebrows raised.

 “Sorry, mum.”
-Hugo and I said at the same time, both sitting back in our chairs.
+Rose and Hugo said at the same time, both sitting back in their chairs.

 “What’s all the noise?” he asked, though it came out more along the lines of “Whtsllthnse?”
-I guess something you learn over time is how to understand your parents when they speak gibberish.
-I smiled to myself as mum shook her head; Ron had always been a mess in the morning.
+Rose smirked and shook her head; Ron had always been a mess in the morning.

-“That would be your children, of course.”
-She said, though from her tone of voice, she found it all somewhat humorous.
+“That would be your children, of course,” Hermione said.
+Though from her tone of voice, she found it all somewhat humorous.

-“What’d you guys do this time?” my father asked, attempting to look at us seriously though his attempt failed miserably.
+“What’d you guys do this time?” her father asked, attempting to look at them seriously though his attempt failed miserably.

-“He called me Rosie.”
-I said flatly, gesturing to my brother.
+“He called me Rosie,” Rose said flatly, gesturing to Hugo.

-Hugo laughed beside me and I found myself joining in.
-Mum turned around and shook her head, “he never could stay awake without food in front of him.”
+Hugo laughed beside her and she found myself joining in.
+Mum turned around and shook her head stating, "He never could stay awake without food in front of him.”